yhqjohn/SimpleInterfaces.jl/README.md

 ## Philosophy & Design

-Our core philosophy is that an interface is a **compile-time verifiable contract** on a **set of types**.
-This approach avoids the pitfalls of OOP-style inheritance in a multiple-dispatch world and embraces Julia's dynamic nature without sacrificing runtime performance.
+This interface system treats an interface as a **compile-time verifiable contract** on a **set of types**.
+The design embraces Julia's multiple dispatch paradigm while providing static verification capabilities.
 The key principles are:

 1.  **Interfaces as Multi-Type Contracts**: An interface can specify requirements across several interacting types (e.g., a container, its elements, and its index type).
 2.  **Implicit Implementation**: A set of types implements an interface simply by satisfying its requirements.
 No explicit `MyType <: MyInterface` is needed.